haroldiedema/joii/readme.md

 * Traits / Mix-ins
 * Public Class API (protected / public methods)
 * Custom Plugins

-Check out [joii.zone/documentation](http://joii.zone/documentation/installation) for documentation and examples.
+* __NEW in 2.4!__ Final methods & properties

 # Plugins
-Starting from JOII 2.2, plugins can be created and will be added to this list.
+Since JOII 2.2, plugins can be created and will be added to this list.

-* [JOII Diagram](https://github.com/haroldiedema/joii-diagram) - Generate UML diagrams for your classes.
 * [Dependency Injection](https://github.com/haroldiedema/joii-di) - Dependency Injection / Inversion of Control.
+* [PlantUML Diagrams](https://github.com/haroldiedema/joii-diagram) - Generate UML diagrams for your classes.

 Want your plugin here?
 Open an issue showcasing your plugin.
-Once approved, a link will be added here.
+Once approved, a link will be added.

 # Installation